Donated School Supplies are Sweeter than Honey to Bee’s Learning, Inc.

 The next event in the CCV Center will be the Hispanic Heritage Open House where families can enjoy family fun and complimentary refreshments.

-If you would like to attend the Hispanic Heritage Open House or find out more information about the CCV Center please call Michael Soltero at (727) 316-5309 or email ccvdirector@ccvfl.org.
+If you would like to attend the Hispanic Heritage Open House or find out more information about the CCV Center please call Clemence Chevrot at (727) 316-5309 or email ccvdirector@ccvfl.org.

 About Bee’s Learning, Inc.